resourcefulmind/study-notes/learning-react-js/react-from-scratch.md

 <CommentDetail author= "Nader Dabit" />
 ```
 where author = the name of the prop
-"Sam" could have also been referenced as a JS variable.
+"Nader Dabit" could have also been referenced as a JS variable.

-- Props are unique and even though they might have the same attribute, they will not have the same values whe set differently.
+- Props are unique and even though they might have the same attribute, they will not have the same values when set differently.

 *Consuming the information*
 - Pass props as a parameter inside the Component/reusable function